 Laurie Freitag’s photography is distinguished in style.
-Her creativity in her work, ‘Project: Children - The Lost Years’, is unique; full of striking, atmospheric, black and white compositions of candid shots of children, utilising artistic photography techniques and light and shadow.
+Her creativity in her work, ‘Project: Children - The Lost Years’, is unique; full of striking, atmospheric, black and white compositions of candid shots of children, utilising artistic photography techniques with light and shadow to create striking artwork.
 ‘Project: Blizzard Jonas’ is bewitching in its originality, with black and white brilliance, where people can be seen silhouetted in the Streets of New York’, joyfully alive in the brightness of the snow.
 Her Street photography within New York City (‘Project: Inside New York City) captures the ambiance of the Big Apple: people, buildings are all shot in fascinating compositions, where the interplay of shape, colour, light, and shadow work together in capturing decisive moments.

 You can check out Laurie’s work on her website: http://www.lauriefreitag.com/